-DMSO (an alternative pain reliever) is most frequently used for muscles and joints.
-DMSO is an excellent anti-inflammatory and has many uses as a general pain reliever.
+DMSO is most frequently used for muscles and joints as a natural pain reliever.
+It is excellent as an anti-inflammatory and has many uses as a general pain reliever.
 DMSO is a pretty unique substance, so let's go over how to properly apply DMSO gel topically.

 DMSO is an amazing carrier!
-Meaning that DMSO has the ability to enhance the absorption of things that are applied with DMSO or that are already on your skin.
-(This is one of the reasons we offer essential oil infused DMSO and blends with things like Magnesium, and vitamins.)
+What this means is that DMSO has the ability to enhance the absorption of things that are applied with DMSO or that are already on your skin.
+(This is one of the reasons we offer essential oil-infused DMSO and blends with things like Magnesium, and vitamins.)

-It is important to wash your hands and under your nails thoroughly before using topical DMSO.
-You should always clean the area you plan to apply DMSO, just in case there is some harmful substance on your skin with a molecule small enough to be carried through the skin.
+It is important to wash your hands and under your nails thoroughly before using topical DMSO so that any dirt, bacteria, or other unwanted substance doesn’t also absorb into the skin.
+Similarly, you should always clean the area you plan to apply DMSO, just in case there is some harmful substance on your skin with a molecule small enough to be carried through the skin.

 Temporary skin irritation is normal with DMSO, so before the first use, apply it to a small area on your forearm to test your skin sensitivity so you know what to expect.
 To reduce skin irritation, allow the DMSO to be absorbed for a few minutes (5-20 depending on your sensitivity) and then wipe off any excess.
 If irritation persists, rinse with cool water.